SharePoint/sp-dev-docs/docs/sp-add-ins/include-an-add-in-part-in-the-provider-hosted-add-in.md

 > [!NOTE]
 > If you have been working through this series about provider-hosted add-ins, you have a Visual Studio solution that you can use to continue with this topic.
 You can also download the repository at [SharePoint_Provider-hosted_Add-Ins_Tutorials](https://github.com/OfficeDev/SharePoint_Provider-hosted_Add-ins_Tutorials) and open the BeforeAdd-inPart.sln file.

-In this article, you add a special kind of Web Part called an add-in part to the SharePoint Add-in.
+In this article, you add a special kind of web part called an add-in part to the SharePoint Add-in.
 The add-in part exposes the add-in's order form on a SharePoint page.

 ## Create the add-in part